KatyWoodruff/Kickstarter-Analysis/README.md

 ### Analysis of Outcomes Based on Goals
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/107223650/175180967-e487a2a6-d225-45fa-af6f-9c3163c2bd24.png)

-### Challenges for this analysis were making sure eto sort out outliers in the data, and creating the correct formulas to analyze the outcomes based on goals
+### Challenges for this analysis were making sure to sort out outliers in the data, and creating the correct formulas to analyze the outcomes based on goals

 ## Results